-The aim of the surveillance programme for BVD in 2015 was to document freedom from the infection in Norwegian livestock and to contribute to the maintenance of this favourable situation.
+The aim of the surveillance programme for BVD in 2016 was to document freedom from the infection in Norwegian livestock and to contribute to the maintenance of this favourable situation.

-Material and methods
+Materials and methods

-Twelve and a half per cent of all Norwegian dairy and beef cattle herds were selected for examination.
-The target dairy herd population consisted of all herds delivering milk to dairies during the sampling period.
-The target population of beef herds was all herds delivering cattle to slaughter in 2015.
-Bulk milk samples from the dairy herds were provided by the dairies, while beef cattle older than 24 months were sampled at 17 slaughterhouses, with a maximum of five animals per herd and day of sampling.
+The target population consisted of dairy herds delivering milk to dairies and beef herds delivering cattle to slaughter in 2016.
+Twelve and a half per cent of all these dairy herds were randomly selected for sampling.
+Bulk milk samples from all farms delivering milk during a limited period of time, were then provided by the dairies.
+Beef cattle older than 24 months were sampled at 15 slaughterhouses, with a maximum of five animals per herd and day of sampling.

-In 2015 bulk milk samples from 1,178 randomly selected dairy herds were collected.
-A total of 3,710 individual blood samples from 1,206 beef cattle herds were tested in pools.
-The sampled herds represented 18% of all Norwegian cattle herds (Table 1).
+In 2016 bulk milk samples from 1,181 randomly selected dairy herds were collected.
+A total of 4,225 individual blood samples from 1,334 beef cattle herds were tested in pools.
+The sampled herds represented 20% of all Norwegian cattle herds (Table 1).